 What are Montana's filing thresholds?

-if during the tax year you were a resident or part-year resident of Montana, or if you were a nonresident who received Montana source income; and you had a requirement to file a federal tax return, then you
+If during the tax year you were a resident or part-year resident of Montana, or if you were a nonresident who received Montana source income; and you had a requirement to file a federal tax return, then you

 must file a Montana income tax return.
 If you did not have a federal filing requirement, but have a

-Montana addition or subtraction, you also must file a Montana income tax return
+Montana addition or subtraction, you also must file a Montana income tax return.

 Can I use a different filing status than my Federal tax return?